Free lacrosse scoreboard with countdown clock

 Jim Brown

 Jim Brown is widely regarded as the greatest all-around athlete in American sports history.
 While he is best known as an NFL legend with the Cleveland Browns, Brown was an equally dominant lacrosse player at Syracuse University.
 He was named a First Team All-American in lacrosse in 1957, scoring 43 goals in his senior season.
 Brown played midfield with a combination of size, speed, and aggression that no opponent could match.
 His Syracuse coach called him the greatest lacrosse player he ever saw.
-Brown's dual-sport excellence — first-round NFL pick and college lacrosse All-American in the same year — remains unparalleled.
+Brown's dual-sport excellence — first-round NFL pick and college lacrosse All-American in the same year, still stands alone.

 Gary Gait